rlynjb/wandrr/about-me.md

 * May 2014 - March 2015

 Developed R&D skills and coding skills working in a 3 member development team.
 Contributed code and features in main web application.
 Helped optimized CSS in application.
+Responsible for converting main web application to responsive website.

 **Main Web Application Project**